CodePushGo/website/src/content/blog/en/live-updates-faq-answers-for-app-developers.md

 2\. **Deploy Updates**

-Capgo’s CLI makes deployment straightforward with just one command, ensuring secure and efficient over-the-air (OTA) delivery.
+CodePushGo’s CLI makes deployment straightforward with just one command, ensuring secure and efficient over-the-air (OTA) delivery.

 Teams using automated CI/CD pipelines have reported a **75% reduction in deployment time** and an **80% improvement in app quality** thanks to consistent testing [\[1\]](https://www.kellton.com/kellton-tech-blog/mobile-ci-cd-challenges-in-app-development-lifecycle).

 > "Automating your CI/CD workflow minimizes errors and boosts efficiency."

-To monitor deployment performance, tools like Capgo’s dashboard can track success rates and pinpoint any bottlenecks.
+To monitor deployment performance, tools like CodePushGo’s dashboard can track success rates and pinpoint any bottlenecks.
 Once your CI/CD pipeline is set up, the next step is to focus on meeting security and compliance requirements for your live updates.

 ## Live Update Safety and Standards